equalizedigital/eqd-flush-permalinks/readme.md

-# RSP Flush Permalinks WordPress Plugin
+# Equalize Digital Flush Permalinks WordPress Plugin

 ## Description
-RSP Flush Permalinks is a WordPress plugin designed to schedule a WordPress cron job that flushes permalinks every five minutes.
+Equalize Digital Flush Permalinks is a WordPress plugin designed to schedule a WordPress cron job that flushes permalinks every five minutes.
 This helps in maintaining clean permalinks and prevents errors related to permalink structures.

 ## Installation

 1. Download the plugin files and extract them into a directory on your computer.
 2. In the WordPress Admin dashboard, go to "Plugins -> Add New -> Upload Plugin".
 3. Click "Choose File", select the plugin files you downloaded and click "Install Now".
-4. After the plugin is installed, click "Activate" to start using the RSP Flush Permalinks plugin.
+4. After the plugin is installed, click "Activate" to start using the Equalize Digital Flush Permalinks plugin.

 ## Usage